botanicus/logging4hackers/README.md

 ### Don't Use Just One Logger Per App

-Database, web server, application code, metrics, all in one place?
+In Ruby community people often don't uses loggers at all.
+If they do, they work with only one instance.
+One logger instance for database, web server, application code and metrics.
+That doesn't scale.

-Why?
-Filtering based on specific pattern.
+If you use one logger instance per each module you can very easily **filter** based on **specific pattern**.

 ```ruby
 class DB